Available 24h

 Call and order by phone:

-+ 48 660 777 937 +48 577 036 777 Messenger WhatsApp
++ 48 660 777 937+48 577 036 777MessengerWhatsApp

 Description

-Hans Burgkmair, known as the Elder (Augsburg, 1473 – Augsburg, 1531), was a German painter considered the first German artist of the Italian Renaissance, and also the first to apply chiaroscuro techniques in his woodcuts.
+Hans Burgkmair, known as the Elder (Augsburg, 1473 – Augsburg, 1531), was a German painter considered the first German painter of the Italian Renaissance, and also the first to apply chiaroscuro techniques in his woodcuts.

-Beautiful Empire-style furniture dates from the late 18th to early 19th century, originating from the reign of Napoleon.
-It features significant similarities and references to Roman and Greek ornamentation.
+Beautiful Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details